 If your Surface product needs service, you can request it online.
 Here’s how.

-Surface Book, Surface Pro 4, Surface Pro 3, Surface 3, Surface Pro 2, Surface 2, Surface Pro, Surface RT.
+Surface Book, Surface Book with Performance Base, Surface Pro 4, Surface Pro 3, Surface 3, Surface Pro 2, Surface Pro.

 Register your Surface product

 If you haven’t already registered your Surface product, go to microsoft.com/surface/support/register to do so.